 Secondary 4 & 5

-Year Head 4 & 5Mr Ong Kai Wei
+Assistant Year Head 4 & 5Mr Wardi Bin Endra

 During the Student Development Week, the graduating cohort embarked on a journey of self-discovery - Project Resilience.
 Project Resilience includes Character and Citizenship Education lessons and reflections on resilience.
 This was followed by a 26-km walk that started from Changi Coastal Road and ended in school.
 The students had an overnight camp and a warm-down session the next morning.
 They also reflected as a class, then as a cohort during the closing ceremony.